 Last week we talked about the reasons behind our clutter.
 I hope that as you read the reasons, you were encouraged that you are not the only one who struggles.

 I’m speaking from a place of experience.
 It wasn’t until I really thought about the reasons for my clutter, that I started putting an end to being overloaded with stuff.

 This week I’m helping you define your clutter zones and sharing tips for maintaining those clutter free spaces.

-You can print out the list of places to keep clutter free, and start by picking one area to work on.
+Here is a list of places to keep clutter free.
+Start by picking one area to work on.

 - junk drawer